 Imagine receiving chemotherapy and not being aware of the side effects.
 What would you think when the mouth sores, nausea, muscle weakness and hair loss began?
 Perhaps that it was the wrong medicine, or worse.
 This was the situation at our partner site in Malawi, where the clinicians have limited, if any, time to sit and talk to patients about the treatment process.
 And because patient literacy is low, traditional educational materials don't help.
 A result is patients abandoning their treatment.

-GO developed patient education booklets that use simple text and culturally appropriate imagery-body language and facial expression-to visually represent complex symptoms.
-We will provide these and training to partners in Africa, Haiti and Guatemala, as well as translate materials to more languages, refine content & assess impact.
-This work can save lives by improving patient knowledge of the cancer treatment process, reducing stigma & supporting efforts to provide medical & psychosocial care.
+GO developed patient education booklets that use simple text & culturally appropriate imagery - body language & facial expression - to visually represent complex symptoms.
+GO makes the booklets available where patients & families aren't adequately counseled on the basic facts of a cancer diagnosis & the importance of adhering to treatment.
+This work can save lives by improving patient knowledge of the cancer treatment process, reducing stigma, & supporting efforts to provide psychosocial care.

 This project has provided additional documentation in a PDF file (projdoc.pdf).